Validark/Accelerated-Zig-Parser/README.md

 In the last few days, I have:

+- Disabled loop unrolling for quote parsing loop on SWAR-enabled machines.
+Only a 1% uplift on my Sifive U74, but considering that's about 9 milliseconds at the moment, I'll take it.

 - Updated the keyword lookup algorithm for non-vector architectures to use aligned loads where possible.
 There still could be room for improvement but today I saw a **~5% performance uplift**.

 - Updated to a [slightly better optimized version](https://github.com/simdjson/simdjson/pull/2042) of the escape-detection algorithm.